zumasys/docs/site/mv-dashboard/README.md

 A MultiValue software developer can use MV Dashboard to produce graphical representations of data in the MultiValue system while leveraging his or her strengths as a BASIC programmer.

-## Using MultiValue Dashboard, You can:
+## Using MultiValue Dashboard, You can

 - Rapidly build web-based graphical interfaces and produce interactive reports
 - Create information alerts that can be delivered by any local RSS
 - Generate widgets using real-time Pick/BASIC code and MultiValue data
 - Easily drag and drop widgets onto a dashboard layout

 ![getting-started-with-mv-dashoard: image001](./image001.jpg)

 ![getting-started-with-mv-dashoard: image003](./image003.jpg)

 ## What's New in MV Dashboard 1.5.4?